j-woodlee/ALCOASSR/README.md

 You can now simply run the script by typing: \"node ./convertxlsmtoxlsx.js Alameda 2018 10\" (or insert whatever parameters you want)

 This script will make the new parcelized file in the P drive (in the test directory for now) depending on parameters.

+## Script Logic

+There is one master file (convertxlsmtoxlsx.js) that reads the parameters and matches them with the appropriate settings of the agency.
+Meaning the program is run differently when Alameda is entered versus Albany.
+Many agencies have files that are structured the same way so fortunately there can be a lot of code reuse, and the program will run the same when Fremont and Alameda are entered for example (except for the paths of course).

+First the "to write.xlsm" file is read.
+The only rows we are interested in are those with a present permit type, so that's the first filter.

+The script loops through every row in the .xlsm file, but ignores the ones that have a null permit type.
+When a row is found that has a non-null permit type, a couple things happen.
+First, each piece of relevant data in the row is captured in variables, the APN is captured in a variable named apn, permit description is captured in permitDesc, etc.  Then any kind of necessary modification to those variables happens.
+For example, for the permit description I have to truncate to 250 characters, for the permit number I have to truncate to 12 characters etc.  Then once I have all the data appropriately stored in these variables, I push them onto an array that represents the column they will be in.
+This means I have an array for each column in the final output program.
+So for example, I push the apn variable onto the array storing all the APNs, I push permitDesc onto the array that is storing the permit descriptions, etc.  As I loop through the rows of the .xlsm file I am building these arrays.
+When I finish looping though all the rows, my arrays will be completely full.
+I can easily use these arrays to build an excel document as long as I have the proper syntax for exceljs.